 We are headed by a Steering Committee which meets every other month on the third Wednesday from 4:30 to 5:45pm.
 Meetings are often at Redwood Community Action Agency, 904 G Street, Eureka, but we rotate locations regularly so our meetings are more accessible to gardeners throughout the area.
 Please contact us with questions or for more information.

 We are primarily a volunteer-based organization.
-We have two part-time staff members, whose office space is at Redwood Community Action Agency in Eureka.
+We have one full time staff member, whose office space is at Redwood Community Action Agency in Eureka.
 RCAA also provides fiscal sponsorship to the Garden Collaborative.

 Statement of Values